aro-network/aro-docs/docs/node-operator-guide/aro-client/choose-installation-method.md

 ### Recommended Requirements for Software Clients (ARO Client)

+**General Recommendations** for all **ARO Client** Software (especially for operators with business-level bandwidth):

+- Public IP address
+- NAT Type: Full Cone NAT or higher (e.g., NAT0, DMZ NAT1, UPnP NAT1)
+- IPv6 Support
+- CPU Clock Speed: ≥ 2 GHz
+- Data Disk Random 4K Read IOPS: ≥ 30,000
+- System Disk Read/Write IOPS: ≥ 15,000 / 10,000

+**Port Requirements** for all **ARO Client** Software:

+- TCP: 80, 443, 9500-9700
+- UDP: All ports

-We provide recommended hardware specifications for running ARO Client based on your bandwidth.
+**Hardware Specifications Requirements** for running ARO Client based on your bandwidth.
 If your bandwidth falls between the listed values, you can estimate the requirements by interpolating linearly.

 - For **100 Mbps**:
   - CPU Threads: ≥ 4